Sole traders and individuals in the UK can also save tax by having a good tax plan.

 Let’s say Mr A pays £5000 into a registered personal pension in June 2017.

 The 6250 would be added to his basic band at 33000; therefore Mr A will still be able to pay tax at 20% on the 6250 rather than 40% thereby saving £1250 in cash.

 If he was a higher rate earner, that tax band will be extended as well.

-- Also, he cannot exceed his annual allowance of £40000 for this tax year 2018/19 unless he has in used allowance from 3 previous year.
+- Also, he cannot exceed his annual allowance of £40000 for this tax year 2018/19 unless he has used the allowance from 3 previous years.

 - There is also a lifetime allowance for this tax year 2018/19 which is £1 million.

 When a sole trader or individual gives to charity and the charity receives gift aid on the donations.